jmdcal/parse_oncall/README.md

 parse_oncall.rb
 ===============

-A script to parse on-call calendars in iCal format, and generate corresponding Nagios timeperiods.
-Only generates timeperiods for valid Nagios contacts, defined in 'contacts'.
+This script parses on-call calendars in iCal format, and generates corresponding Nagios timeperiods.
+Timeperiods are only generated for valid Nagios contacts, defined in 'contacts'.
+This works with static ics, as well as remote calendars like Zimbra or Google Calendar.

-This script assumes you have a template file containing other timeperiod information, and appends the on-call dates/times to individual's on_call timeperiod.
+The script assumes you have a template file containing other timeperiod information, and appends the on-call dates/times to individual's on_call timeperiod.
 Sample template is included.

+**NOTE:**
+You must configure your calendar entry to have an 'attendee' matching the nagios contact name.
+So, if you want to modify the on-call schedule for a contact named 'sedgar', you must add 'sedgar@yourdomain.com' as an 'attendee' for that particular calendar event.

 Example of file created...